Tax Questions & Tips

 • Interest on dividend income (1099-DIV, 1099-INT, 1099-OID)

-• A record of any estimated tax payments you’ve made (Form 1040-ES)
+• Record of estimated tax payments (Form 1040-ES)

-• Reimbursements from health savings accounts or long-term care (1099-LTC or 1099-SA)
+• Reimbursements from Health Savings Accounts or long-term care (1099-LTC or 1099-SA)

 • Receipts for expenses from your investments